Mariano Batalla specializes in Central American M&A transactions, corporate matters and large-scale real estate project finance and development.

-Drawing on his business expertise and training, Mariano combines design thinking and strategy consulting methodologies to cross-border transactions and corporate affairs.
+Drawing on his business training and expertise, Mariano combines design thinking and strategy consulting methodologies with deep knowledge of the Central American region to cross-border transactions and corporate affairs.

-He is an Officer of the Law Firm Management Committee of the International Bar Associationand a Visiting Professor of Service Design and Entrepreneurship at INCAE Business School.
+He is an Officer of the Law Firm Management Committee of the International Bar Association, a Visiting Professor of Service Design and Entrepreneurship at INCAE Business School and an Adjunct Professor of Entrepreneurship at University of Costa Rica Business School.
 Mariano is also a Founding Member of the World Economic Forum’s Global Shapers chapter in Costa Rica and a former instructor of innovation and entrepreneurship at Harvard University.

 As part of his active citizenship leadership within the firm, he serves as Director of the Board of Fundación Paniamor and was board member at the Asociación de Vecinos de Barrio Escalante, a pioneering public-private partnership that earned the firm The Cyrus R. Vance Center for International Justice and Latin Lawyer’s Leading Light recognition as a Pro Bono law firm leader in Costa Rica.